DRistau/ihavebeendays/PRIVACY.md

 ## About your social account

-*IBeenDays* uses OAuth for authentication.
+*IHaveBeenDays* uses OAuth for authentication.
 The only thing we keep in our databases is your email and the temporary token that Facebook or Google provides us, that tells you are (in fact) you.